sricharanand/MultiPathAppLayerProtocol/README.md

   explicitly framed using newline delimiters and reconstructed using byte buffers.

 - **Session Establishment (Control Plane)**
-  A server-assigned 'session_id' is negotiated via a lightweight control handshake.
+  A server-assigned `session_id` is negotiated via a lightweight control handshake.
   This allows multiple TCP connections to be associated with the same logical session.

 - **Multipath Data Transfer (Data Plane)**